rbeeli/websocketclient-cpp/README.md

 ### Buffers and maximum message size

 The implementation does not allocate separate memory for each message and/or frames.
-`WebSocketClient` maintains a configurable read buffer, which are reused for all messages and frames.
+The client maintains a configurable read buffer, which are reused for all messages and frames.
 On a write operation, the message payload is directly written to the socket, without copying it to a separate buffer.

-Additionally, if enabled, the `PermessageDeflate` compression extension maintains a compression and decompression buffer, which are used for all messages and frames.
+Additionally, if enabled, the permessage-deflate compression extension maintains a compression and decompression buffer, which are used for all messages and frames.

 This implies that the maximum message size is limited by the size of the read/write/compression buffers.
 If exceeded, a `BUFFER_ERROR` error will be returned.

+The default maximum buffer size of the `Buffer` class is 16 MiB, which can be configured using `Buffer::set_max_size()` instance method.
+Buffer memory is allocated lazily on the heap (on-demand).

 ### Message payload lifetime

-Received `Message` objects must be processed immediately after receiving them, otherwise the next message will overwrite the payload.
+Received `Message` objects must be processed immediately after receiving them, otherwise, the next message will overwrite the payload since all message objects share the same buffer.

 `Message` objects must not be stored for later processing.
-If delayed processing is required, the payload must be copied away to a user-defined buffer.
+If deferred processing is required, the payload must be copied away to a user-defined buffer.

 ## Contribute